bitrise-io/trace-cocoa-sdk/README.md

 `[Bitrise:Trace/internalError] Application failed to read the configuration file, all data will be cached until it's resolved`

 Add the collector token (`bitrise_configuration.plist`) found in the [setting page](https://trace.bitrise.io/settings) or [getting started](https://trace.bitrise.io/o/getting-started) page.
 Make sure this file is added to your application target.

+# Limitations

+#### `-force_load` and `-all_load`

+`.XCFramework` does not currently allow developers to load a library at App launch.
+This only affects SPM packages only.
+No workaround are available right now.

+#### Mac catalyst support

+Mac catalyst support is only available in SPM and Manual installations as we should `.XCFramework`.
+Using `lipo` to create a static library does not work since it cannot understand architecture that are similar but have a different flavor to support Mac's.

 # Miscellaneous